knee-cola/jest-mock-axios/README.md

 Both `mockResponse` and `mockError` will throw an error if you're trying to respond to no request, as this usually means you're doing something wrong.
 You can change this behavior by passing `true` as third argument, activating the so-called `silentMode`.
 With `silentMode` activated, the methods will just do nothing.

+## axios.mockResponseFor(criteria, response[, silentMode])
+This behaves very similar to `mockResponse`, but you explicitly specify the request you want to respond to by specifying an object containing `url` and/or `method`, or just a plain string (to match by URL only).

 ## axios.mockError(err[, requestInfo])
 This method simulates an error while making a server request (network error, server error, etc ...).
 **NOTE:** This method should be called _after_ the axios call in your test for the promise to resolve properly.

 ### Arguments: `err`